 "NO SIGNAL" - The signal is currently too weak.
-Move the vehicle to an area away from tall buildings, and with an unobstructed view of the southern horizon.
+Move the vehicle to an area away from tall buildings, and with an unobstructed view of the southern horizon. "----" - The selected channel number does not exist, or is not part of your subscription, or this channel has no artist or title information at this time.

-"---" - The selected channel number does not exist, or is not part of your subscription, or this channel has no artist or title information at this time.
+"NO INFO" - The selected channel has no artist or title information at this time.